vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 validationErrors | Array of BatchChangeError | Array containing any validation errors associated with this SingleDeleteRRSetChange. *Note: These will only exist on `NeedsReview` or `Rejected` SingleChanges* |
 id            | string        | The unique identifier for this change. |

+#### ChangeType Values <a id="changetype-values" />
+There are three valid changeTypes for a SingleChange.
+These values determine whether you are adding, removing or updating DNS records.

+- **Add**: To add a single DNS record.
+- **DeleteRecordSet**: To delete an entire recordset.
+This applies to record types that allow multi-record recordsets.
+- **DeleteRecord**: To delete one record in a recordset (i.e. A records).
+Record types that only support one record data entry (i.e. CNAME records) will treat a DeleteRecord changeType as DeleteRecordSet.

+To add a new record to an existing multi-record recordset you must first delete a single record in the recordset (DeleteRecord) and then add the new record data (Add) in the same batch change.

+To update an existing recordset that only supports one record, you must first delete the recordset (DeleteRecordSet) and then add the new record data (Add) in the same batch change.
+You can also use DeleteRecordSet to clear all the record data entries of a multi-record recordset followed by one or more Adds with new record data.

 #### BATCH CHANGE EXAMPLE <a id="batchchange-example" />